-Introduction
+Introduction:

-Plain sinus films do no allow adequate evaluation of the sinonasal masses because of overlapping of structures, resolution and other limitations.
-So they are inaccurate in high percentage of patients and have been supplemented by CT imaging.1 The purpose of CT imaging of nose and paranasal sinuses is to confirm the diagnosis, localize the disease, characterize the extent of pathology and describe any anatomical variations.
+Plain sinus films do not allow adequate evaluation of the sinonasal masses because of overlapping of structures and other limitations.
+So they are inaccurate in high percentage of patients and have been supplemented by CT imaging1 of CT scanning is its ability to detect bone erosion3.

+The purpose of CT imaging of nose and paranasal sinuses is to confirm the diagnosis, localize the disease, characterize the extent of pathology and describe any anatomical variations.